Agastache foeniculum ‘Liquorice White’

 SEED SOWING ADVICE: QUICK & EASY

-Scatter seeds directly in the garden during spring or autumn / or sow at any time indoors in punnets.
+Scatter seeds directly in the garden during spring or autumn

 Pat seed gently into the surface of the mix.
-Do not cover.
-Seeds need light to germinate.

-Moisten the mix by placing the punnet in a water bath, with the water level below the surface of the punnet, and allow the water to percolate up from the bottom.
-This will ensure the mix is thoroughly moist but not drenched.
+Now moisten the mix by placing the punnet in a water bath, with the water level below the surface of the punnet, and allow the water to percolate up from the bottom.

-Label the punnet with the name and date sown.
+Then label the punnet with the name and date sown.

-Keep punnet moist by misting surface from a water spray bottle.
+And continue to keep punnet moist by misting surface from a water spray bottle.

 (An electronic heat bed is ideal but not essential, any warm, well-lit spot will do).

-SEED COUNT: 100 seeds per packet approximately.
+Seed Count: 100 seeds per packet approximately.

 (We aim to do our seed counts on the generous side – so you receive at least 100 seeds)